40. Baltic Cruise – 2015

 At each end of the staircase were reclining cupids: The west one had its eyes closed (night) and the east one had eyes open (morning).

-But none of the rooms had the effect of the Amber Room.
+But the winner is the Amber Room.
 The entire room is lined with different chips of amber.
-Unfortunately, the Nazis took the original off the walls, therefore, what we saw were replicas.
+Unfortunately, the Nazis took the original off the walls, and we saw the replicas.
 The original amber has not been found.

-Finally, we went to Peterhoff gardens.
-As I said before, Peter I had gone to Europe.
-There he saw Versailles.
-He wanted his own Versailles and hired a French architect and engineer and created the garden.
+The Peterhoff gardens capped the day.
+Peter I wanted his own Versailles and hired a French architect and engineer to create the garden.
 The waterfalls and fountains are just beautiful.
 They work via gravity from natural water streams higher than Peterhoff.

 There was one very large fountain, then on either side, were steps with fountains on them.
 Somehow the water was all of one level even though the steps were different levels.
 There are allegorical statues around the center and on each side.